denisigo/MultiTrainer/README.md

 Simple Android game example using Google Play Games services
 =======================

-Example of how to add to your game Google Play Games services features - such as leaderboards and achievements.
+Example of how to add to your Android game Google Play Games services features - such as leaderboards and achievements.